mutoco/svestra/README.md

 Then run `npm run dev` to start your frontend server.

-Checkout the [Svestra frontend README](https://github.com/mutoco/svestra/tree/master/frontend) for more information.
+Checkout the [Svestra frontend README](https://github.com/mutoco/svestra/tree/master/frontend) for more information and guidance.

 ### Backend